-Generally speaking, I am a big fried noodle fan, but you’d be quite surprised how many variations on the tried and tested dish there are, even in Cambodia.
+Generally speaking, I am a big fried noodle fan, but you’d be quite surprised how many variations on the tried and tested dish there are throughout Asia, and Cambdoia is no different.

 Lort is a form of rice noodle made from water and flower that you can find being sold across the markets of Cambodia, cha means stir-fried in the Khmer language.
 Stir-fried noodles!

 As is common with other fried noodles dishes vegetables such as shallots, bean sprouts, and onions are shown in, as well as meat.